 - requiring less fuel to produce the same energy output, increasing fuel-use efficiency from roughly 33 percent to 83 percent

-The objective of NYU Langone's sustainable architecture program is to consider holistically how we design, build, and operate facilities that foster superior healing environments.
-We are committed to following the Green Guide for Healthcare (GGHC) and seeking out LEED certification for renovations and new construction, where appropriate.
+The objective of NYU Langone’s sustainable architecture program is to consider holistically how we design, build, and operate facilities that foster superior healing environments.
+We are committed to innovation in sustainable building practices for health care and seek out LEED and WELL certification for renovations and new construction, where appropriate.
 We also set high standards for sustainable furniture, seeking to reduce chemicals of concern and create healthy interior spaces for patients and staff.

 NYU Langone considers the following environmental aspects of critical importance for our projects: